WHY WE DO IT

 We believe in co-design, implementation and evaluation of technology solutions focused on the needs and conditions of the most marginalized lead to relevant, scalable and cost-effective solutions for the majority.

-As the California Community Technology Foundation, our work meet the needs of underserved communities to equalize access to technology and telecommunications.
+As the California Community Technology Foundation, our work met the needs of underserved communities to equalize access to technology and telecommunications.
 After 14 years of grant-making, we transformed into a 501(c)3 enterprise because our work was not done.
-We know the digital divide still exists in underserved communities and requires our trusted approach building change and social equity.
+We know the digital divide still exists in underserved communities and requires our trusted approach to build change and social equity.
 Our work continues to center on directly addressing digital equity issues with organizations serving the underserved.

 In 2011, we expanded our work to include eHealth equity -- we work on the design, adoption and evaluation of digital health tools that are specifically geared towards engaging underserved consumers/patients and their providers to improve health access and outcomes.
 Our work within this realm spans “enrollment to outcomes”, from online tools that improve the health insurance enrollment process, improved digital patient data capture and analysis methods, to increasing health literacy and care coordination through culturally competent content applications for medically underserved populations.